Turtle Beach Atom Controller: Console-level gaming on your phone

 So when I got the chance to try out the Turtle Beach Atom Controller, I was curious.
 Could this be the addition to finally break the curse, and let me try out some of the potentially great titles I’ve heard so much about?

 Attaching the controllers to the phone proved a little finicky.
-I first tested the controllers with an iPhone 11 Pro Max, as the device is supposed to be backwards compatible that far.
+I first tested the controllers with an iPhone 11 Pro Max, as the device is supposed to be backward compatible that far.
 Initially, the phone kept wobbling back and forth, and I couldn’t pair the devices no matter what I tried.

 It took an entire reset of both the phone and the controller for the connection to work, but when it did, the signal was rock solid.
 You have to download the Turtle Beach Atom app to calibrate things, but it’s not a huge issue.
 Though it is yet another app, which eventually does get tiresome.